Please see below a list of grant and funding opportunities to assist your business, organisation or community group.

 - Self Employment – New Business Assistance with NEIS can help by providing accredited small business training; help to develop a business plan; personalised mentoring and support; NEIS Allowance for up to 39 weeks, and NEIS Rental Assistance for up to 26 weeks.

 AUSTRALIAN GOVERNMENT GRANT CONNECT

-GrantConnect provides centralised publication of forecast and current Australian Government grant opportunities and grants awarded.
+GrantConnect provides a centralised publication of forecast and current Australian Government grant opportunities and grants awarded

 AUSTRALIAN GOVERNMENT BUSINESS GRANTS HUB